AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

 The model was trained with 100 maximum allowable epochs.
 We used an early stopping mechanism during the training to prevent overfitting and expenditure of the computational resources.
 Furthermore, we saved the model's weights at the point that the model achieved its best performance.
-We ensured that we maintain the optimal version of the model.